-This information explains what you should know when you start chemotherapy treatment for lymphoma at Memorial Sloan Kettering (MSK), including when to call your healthcare provider and what you should avoid during your treatment.
+This information explains what you should know when you start chemotherapy treatment for lymphoma at Memorial Sloan Kettering (MSK).
+It includes information on when to call your healthcare provider and what you should avoid during your treatment.

-Your nurse will give you information about your chemotherapy treatment, including information about the medication you will get and the side effects you may have during your treatment.
+Your nurse will give you information about your chemotherapy treatment.
+It includes information about the medication you’ll get and the side effects you may have during your treatment.
 To learn how to manage chemotherapy side effects, read the resource Managing Your Chemotherapy Side Effects.

 During your chemotherapy treatment, you need to avoid the following: